RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/replacing-node.md

     different node - one with sufficient memory.

-**Note**: If there is a faulty node in the cluster to which you are adding a node, RP will enforce using the new node to replace the faulty one.
+**Note**: If there is a faulty node in the cluster to which you are adding a node, RS will enforce using the new node to replace the faulty one.

 **Note**: If you are using the DNS NS record based connection approach,